Siddhesh19991/Social_networking_web_application/README.md

-Command to view the app:
+Steps to view the app:
   1) Make sure the latest version of python is installed.

   2) Create a virtual environment by running: